Jocelynshujing/SupplementaryMaterial-TCL-cold-MHW-drivers/previous_results.md

-## This file is no longer updated, as I plan not to look into complex spatial evolutions of MHWs.
-Instead, the new established framework is introduced in intital results.md
+## This file is no longer updated, as I stop studying the complex spatial evolutions of MHWs.
+The new established framework of Chapter 4 is introduced in intital results.md.

 Titile: Spatiotemporal Evolutions of Two Significant MHW Events in the Southeast Pacific during 2004-2006